madskristensen/ShowTheShortcut/README.md

 This can be helpful to anyone trying to automate Visual Studio.

+When the tooltip is visible and you click the status bar indicator, the content of the tooltip is copied to the clipboard.

 ### Output Window
 Every time a shortcut is displayed on the status bar, it is also logged in the Output Window.
 This makes it easy to